SevcanEgretli/GoodBudget_QA/ExploratoryTesting.md

 - Improper input validation (e.g., invalid amounts, dates, or duplicate envelope names) can corrupt the data or break calculations.

 ### Session Management Risks
-- If logout does not properly clear the session, or old passwords remain valid temporarily, it can cause session hijacking or confusion.
+- If logout does not properly clear the session, or old passwords remain valid temporarily, it can cause confusion.

 ### Accessibility and Usability Risks
 - Users with disabilities may face difficulties if the application is not keyboard accessible or doesn’t meet WCAG standards.